ehenry2/s3-csv-lambda-validator/README.md

 a python regular expression (https://docs.python.org/3/library/re.html) that provides a schema for set of objects.
 So for example, if you have a "reports" directory and you have various csvs landing there, but they all have the same schema (e.g. reports/2020-01-01.csv, reports/2020-01-02.csv), you can put "reports/.*csv" to match those files, or more complicated regex if you prefer.
+Note: file globs are not the same as python regex.
+For example, to match all csv files in reports directory, 'reports/*.csv' would need to be changed to 'reports/.*\\.csv'.

 An example of running the tool would be:

 ```
 python3 bin/schema_from_file.py \